Explore ideas at their deepest level and change our world

 Dynamic research environment

 Our research staff collaborate across departments and around seven interdisciplinary themes.
-These align our academic strengths to best meet the grand scientific, social and environmental challenges of our time.
+These align our academic strengths to maximise our research potential best to meet the grand scientific, social and environmental challenges of our time.

 In the most recent assessment of our research quality, the UK Research Excellence Framework (REF 2014):